ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 ## Re-projections

 By the way, we still don't know where this area is.
-In order to investigate that, we are going to try projecting it in Google Earth.
+In order to investigate that, we are going to try projecting it on Google Earth.
 As you know Google Earth is all in Lat/Long, so we have to get our data re-projected to Lat/Long first.
 The `projectRaster()` function allows re-projection of raster objects to any projection one can think of.
 As the function uses the `PROJ.4` library (the reference library, external to R, that handles cartographic projections and performs projections transformations; the `rgdal` package is the interface between that library and R) to perform that operation, the `crs=` argument should receive a `PROJ.4` expression. `PROJ.4` expressions are strings that provide the projection parameters of cartographic projections.
 A central place to search for projections is the spatial reference website <http://spatialreference.org/>, from this database you will be able to query almost any reference and retrieve it in any format, including its `PROJ.4` expression.

 ```r
 ## One single line is sufficient to project any raster to any projection
 ndviLL <- projectRaster(ndvi, crs='+proj=longlat')
 ```

-Note that if re-projecting and mosaicking is really a large part of your project, you may want to consider using the `gdalwarp` command line utility (`gdalwarp`) directly.
-The `gdalUtils` R package provides utilities to run `GDAL` commands from R, including `gdalwarp`, for reprojection, resampling and mosaicking.
+Note that if re-projecting and mosaicing is a substantial part of your project, you may want to consider using the `gdalwarp` command line utility (`gdalwarp`) directly.
+The `gdalUtils` R package provides utilities to run `GDAL` commands from R, including `gdalwarp`, for re-projection, resampling, and mosaicing.

 Now that we have our NDVI layer in Lat/Long, let's write it to a KML file, which is one of the two Google Earth formats.